-How Practices Can Optimize Their Patient Estimation Efforts
+How Practices Can Optimize Patient Cost Estimation Efforts

-Given the financial climate, today’s consumers are proactive and want to be ahead of their funds.
-They want to understand costs in advance.
-So how can healthcare practices meet these demands?
-It starts with transparency.
-Giving clear-cut cost estimates sets expectations and helps to avoid surprises.
-Providing patients with an easy-to-understand list displaying deductibles, coverage and any out-of-pocket costs at, or, before, the time of service is the best practice.
+Given the financial climate, today’s healthcare consumers are proactive and want to be ahead of their funds.
+They want to understand costs in advance and know how much to budget for medical expenses.
+So how can healthcare practices engage patients to meet these demands?
+It starts with price transparency in healthcare.
+Giving clear-cut cost estimates for medical care sets patient expectations, and helps to avoid surprises.
+Providing patients with an easy-to-understand list displaying deductibles, coverage and any out-of-pocket costs at, or, before the time of service is the best practice.
 Efforts can also be optimized with the right tools and technology.
-While new regulations like the No Surprise Act may have complicated estimates for the self-pay and uninsured populations, practices can utilize automation and artificial intelligence when possible.
-Tools like Cost Estimator from Health iPASS allows you to print or email accurate estimates determined by the patient’s insurance, service type and provider and your clinic’s custom billing codes.
-The patient then knows exactly what is owed and can opt to pay upfront by making a deposit.
-For an even more seamless experience, it’s imperative that data across consumer touch points – from paper bills to text-to-pay notifications - reflect the most recent deductibles and balances.
-Imagine if an emailed statement named a different dollar amount compared to the number listed in an online patient portal.
+While new regulations like the No Surprise Act may have complicated estimates for the self-pay and uninsured populations, healthcare practices can utilize automation and artificial intelligence when possible.
+Tools like Cost Estimator from Health iPASS allows healthcare providers to print or email accurate healthcare cost estimates determined by the patient’s insurance, service type and provider, and your clinic’s custom billing codes.
+The patient then knows exactly what is owed, knows how to budget for their medical expenses, and can opt to pay upfront by making a deposit.
+For an even more seamless patient experience, it’s imperative that data across healthcare consumer touch points – from paper bills to text-to-pay notifications - reflect the most recent deductibles and balances.
+Imagine if an emailed medical statement named a different dollar amount compared to the number listed in an online patient portal.
 All channels that disseminate financial information, whether digital or traditional, should match.
-When all these efforts merge together seamlessly, it’s expected that patient loyalty and satisfaction can should grow.
-Additionally, happy patients that are aware of financial expectations are more likely to pay on time.
+When all these efforts merge together seamlessly, it’s expected that patient engagement, loyalty and satisfaction should grow.
+Additionally, happy patients that are aware of financial expectations are more likely to pay their healthcare bills on time.

-By incorporating smart technology that remedies financial expectation uncertainty, it’s likely that more funds will be collected upfront, days in accounts receivable will decrease, and cost conversion burdens will be removed from front desk staff.
-When estimation and collection processes run smoothly, more time can be allocated to patient care.
+By incorporating smart technology that remedies financial expectation uncertainty, it’s likely that more funds will be collected by healthcare providers upfront, days in accounts receivable will decrease, and cost conversion burdens will be removed from front desk staff.
+When patient cost estimation and patient payment collection processes run smoothly, more time can be allocated to patient care.

-If your practice is looking to execute a robust cost estimation strategy, Health iPASS can supply the necessary expertise, services and solutions.
-Visit healthipass.com for more information and to schedule a demo.
+If your practice is looking to execute a robust patient cost estimation strategy, Health iPASS can supply the necessary expertise, services and solutions.
+Schedule a free demo or contact us for more information today.